Are you seeing more spam trackbacks listed in WordPress comments?

 That’s the way they are supposed to work.
 But spammers are also using them to bring unwanted comments into your site.

 A pingback is an actual link to another blog contained within a post.
-You can read about them in this post.

 To prevent the unwanted trackbacks and pings you can disable them in WordPress.
 Here’s how….